hammerjs/hammer.js/README.md

 ### Pinch to zoom
 We use hammer.js to zoom in and out on an image by pinching.
-[Check it out](http://eightmedia.github.com/hammer.js/zoom/)
+[Check it out](http://eightmedia.github.com/hammer.js/zoom/) Also take a look at the demo of Maros Hluska [Check it out](http://eightmedia.github.com/hammer.js/zoom/index2.html)

 ### Momentum
 Simulate the drag/throw experience on iOS/Android.
 [Try it](http://eightmedia.github.com/hammer.js/momentum/)